smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Inverse relationship between tree cover and temperature

-"Trees have a big impact on temperature."
+“Trees have a big impact on temperature.”

-"That’s one reason Baltimore’s tree canopy map looks like a photonegative of this map, showing the difference in summer temperature averages by neighborhood."
+“That’s one reason Baltimore’s tree canopy map looks like a photonegative of this map, showing the difference in summer temperature averages by neighborhood.”

 #### Explanation

 When comparing temperature to tree canopy, we see a strong correllation of -.89.
 In other words, places with high temperatures tend to have fewer trees.
 This negative correllation confirms the visual representation in the story.

 #### Supporting Code